adulau/DIY-face-masks/README.md

 It is also possible to directly ask on twitter : [@ko97551819](https://twitter.com/ko97551819), answers will be in the FAQ next.

-Feel free to add any patterns too, by pulling a request.
+Feel free to add any patterns or design too, by pulling a request.
 Translation is also welcome, in target languages of the country you live in.
 Support low-cost open hardware, share and clone the repository.

+We also keep track of [failed design patterns](FAILED.md).
+If you want to share your failed designs, we are also interested.

 ## License